johnston9/MS3-Shot-Caller/README.md

    - Materialize with it's grid-based format was used to create the overall framework for the site This included the primary responsiveness and overall styling of the website.
-Also specific Materialize features were used throughout which include the "Collapsible", the "Navbar" and "Sidenav", the "Modals", the "Tooltipped" feature, the "Datepickers".
+Also specific Materialize features, which include the "Collapsible", the "Navbar" and "Sidenav", "Modals", "Tooltipped" and "Datepickers", were used in the site,.
 1. [Flask:](https://en.wikipedia.org/wiki/Flask_(web_framework))
    - Flask was used along with python to build then site's back end framework and run the app.